wooster0/shifting/README.md

 ## Windows (operating systems):

-Worried about whether you will be able to run your tools and games that are said to be Windows-exclusive?
-You might be surprised but support is pretty good.
-Alongside that you can enjoy almost never having to restart your computer for updates, and much more.
-Welcome to the new age of operating systems.
+&emsp;Worried about whether you will be able to run your tools and games that are said to be Windows-exclusive?<br>
+&emsp;You might be surprised but support is pretty good.<br>
+&emsp;Alongside that you can enjoy almost never having to restart your computer for updates, and much more.<br>
+&emsp;Welcome to the new age of operating systems.

 * A Linux distribution, such as:
    * [Pop!\_OS](https://pop.system76.com/)